 The 30% federal income tax credit for renewable energy systems such as geothermal heat pumps and wind systems did/has not changed and is available for installations thru 2016.

 If you have any questions please contact me.

 RECYCLE DROP OFF CENTER EAST OF THE WATER TREATMENT PLANT @ THE CORNER OF MAIN AND JACKSON STREETS

 In an effort to reduce costs paid for tipping fees and to protect the environment the City would like to encourage everyone to recycle.
 The City built a shed for materials to be dropped off at no charge.
-You may dispose of plastics, paper and aluminum and tin cans.
+You may dispose of plastics, newspaper, cardboard (corrugated/lightweight press board) and aluminum and tin cans.
+Please make sure to clean out plastics and tin cans.
 Labels do not have to be removed.
 Waste does need to be sorted.
-Glass and cardboard are not accepted.
+Glass is not accepted.